sinanm89/Py-Go-xml-parse/README.md

 Py-Go-xml-parse
 ===============

 parse an xml response data with python and go and test response times.
+I chose xml because I need this to be as annoying as possible.

 How to Install: